frytoli/bachanalysis/README.md

-# The Bachelor/Bachelorette Contestant Physical Attribute Analysis
+# The Bachelor/Bachelorette Contestant Feature Analysis

 ![](https://media0.giphy.com/media/6wk5cC8J7ZEe8RR75e/giphy.gif)

 DSCI-510 Final Project

-Compare the physical features and place (the number of episodes the contestant was on the show for) of past contestants of ABC's The Bachelor and The Bachelorette.
+Compare the features and place (the number of episodes the contestant was on the show for) of past contestants of ABC's The Bachelor and The Bachelorette.

-## How to Run

-### Collection

-#### Data set numbers:
+## Data sets:

 1.
   1.1.
 Data about The Bachelor